-Crochet head wraps come in a variety of designs, including headbands, ear warmers and more, so you can make a whole lot of these crochet accessories without ever getting bored.
-Plus, they add a pop of color and style to any outfit while simultaneously keeping you warm and keeping your hair off of your face - cute and functional at the same time!
+Crochet head wraps come in a variety of designs, including headbands, ear warmers, and more, so you can make a whole lot of these crochet accessories without ever getting bored.
+Plus, they add a pop of color and style to any outfit while simultaneously keeping you warm and keeping your hair off of your face—cute and functional at the same time!

 01 of 10

 Mamachee designed this beautiful bow-shaped head wrap crochet pattern, which she worked up in a variety of jewel tones that offer a great pop of color to any outfit.
 What a great accessory!
-The design is super cute, but it's also easy to crochet, since it basically consists of half double crochet worked in the back loop only.
+The design is super cute, but it's also easy to crochet since it consists of half double crochet worked in the back loop only.

 The shaping is done by using single crochet and slip stitches to reduce the height of the center portion of the head wrap.
-Mamachee shows how to make the head wrap in single colors or in multi-color versions.
+Mamachee shows how to make the head wrap in single colors or multi-color versions.
 This is a 12-round crochet head wrap that is wider than most headbands and ear warmers.
 It is great for cold days.

-There is also a baby head wrap free crochet pattern to match so this is a great choice for a mommy-and-me accessory set.
+There is also a baby head wrap free crochet pattern to match, so this is a great choice for a mommy-and-me accessory set.

 02 of 10